 Knowing a port is open is one thing.
 Knowing what specific version of software is running on that port is another level entirely.
 External scans that include service detection can identify not just that port 443 is open, but that it’s running nginx 1.14.0 – a version with known vulnerabilities.

 This matters because attackers aren’t just looking for open ports, they’re looking for exploitable versions.
 Your internal audit might confirm nginx is running, but unless you’re actively tracking versions against vulnerability databases, you might not realize you’re running outdated software with published exploits.
+Understanding how version detection helps identify vulnerable services is a key part of building a proper external scanning workflow.

 Continuous Monitoring Makes the Difference